tony-aw/broadcast/README.md

 3.  ‘broadcast’ provides several generic functions for broadcasting, namely `bcapply()` (broadcasted apply-like function) and `bc_ifelse()` (broadcasted version of `ifelse()`).

-Additionally, ‘broadcast’ includes the `acast()` function, for casting/pivoting an array into a new dimension.
+4.  ‘broadcast’ includes the `acast()` function, for casting/pivoting an array into a new dimension.
 Roughly analogous to `data.table::dcast()`, but for arrays.
+Can be used for performing **grouped** broadcasted operations, among other things.